Mitali-Shandilya/Content-curation-tool-Genius_Path-/README.md

   * well-structured quizzes, assignments, practice sheets that aid in the learning process
   * AI generated chat-bot available 24/7 to answer queries
   * Feedback section for students to share experiences and ideas for improvement

+# Benefits of Genius_Path
+  * Efficient and effective learning
+  * Access to expert-recommended resources
+  * Personalized learning experience
+  * Convenient and flexible learning

 In summary, Genius_Path is an exceptional platform that offers students a comprehensive and enjoyable learning experience.
 With its high-quality educational resources, language-transparent notes, AI-generated chatbot, well-structured learning roadmaps, and commitment to continuous improvement, Genius_Path is a must-have tool for students who are looking to learn efficiently and achieve their learning goals.ings excellent courses and tutorials available and recommended by top educators and professionals.
 It provides many more amazing features which help the students study in a well-structured manner and eliminate confusion due to flooded content.